merenlab/reads-for-assembly/README.md

-> "Generage enough __100nt__ long short reads from all entries you find in __sample/fasta_01.fa__, so when they are assembled and short reads mapped back to them, the average coverage would be about __100X__.
+> "Generage enough __100nt__ long short reads from all entries you find in __sample/fasta_01.fa__, so when they are assembled and short reads mapped back to resulting contigs, the average coverage would be about __100X__ for each contig.
 While doing this, introduce some random base errors to meet __0.05__ error rate in average.
 In fact do the same for every other entry in this config file with respect to their required coverage values, and store all resulting reads in __short_reads.fa__".

 Once you have your config file ready, this is how you run it: